cgwweaver/cubecobra-tinkering/README.md

 ### overlap between (my) cubes
 - Just this?
 Card name in a cube but not in "uniques"
 - Weekly reports: Mon 4p, Wed 4p, Sat 8a - MT Edmonton Canada

+### check dupes - "uniques" only
+- Same weekly sched as above